 Read on, as we explain what the different pillow types feel to lie on in practice, and outline the pros and cons of each.
-And if you want to refresh your sleeping environment more generally, make sure you check out our guides to the best mattresses and the best cheap mattress deals too.
+And if you're upgrading the rest of your bedding, check out our guides to the best duvets, and best mattress protectors while you're here.

-Down pillows are more expensive than polyester pillows, but they also last much longer; potentially for several years if you take care of them.
+Down pillows are more expensive than synthetic pillows, but they also last much longer; potentially for several years if you take care of them.
 So they may actually save you money over time.

-However, down is not a great option is you tend to sleep hot at night, as this kind of filling tends to trap heat and reflect it back at the sleeper.
-Also, because they’re soft, they don’t provide as much support as, say, memory foam pillows.
-So they aren’t the best choice for those who suffer back, neck and joint problems, or side sleepers in general.
+So what are the downsides of down?
+It might not be a great option is you tend to sleep hot at night, as this kind of filling tends to trap heat and reflect it back at the sleeper.
+Also, because they’re soft, they don’t provide as much support as, say, a memory foam pillow, and they'll change shape overnight, too.
+If you suffer back, neck or joint problems, you might benefit from the more uniform support of a foam pillow.

 Pillows filled with ordinary feathers are a cheaper alternative to down pillows.
 They’re also a better option for those who sleep hot, as they tend to stay cooler than down pillows.
 However, if you can afford to buy another type of pillow, we’d recommend making the investment, as feather pillows tend to lose their shape and become flat and uncomfortable quite quickly.

-Made from viscoelastic polyurethane, memory foam pillows adjust to your specific shape, keeping your head and neck in place all night, and helping you to maintain spinal alignment.
-They're a great choice, then, for anyone who suffers neck and shoulder pain.
-They're also very durable and less likely to change shape, or go flat over time, than most feather and polyester pillows.
+Memory foam pillows adjust to your specific shape, keeping your head and neck in place all night, and helping you to maintain spinal alignment.
+They're a great choice, then, for anyone who suffers neck and shoulder pain, because they'll provide consistent support all night, no matter how much you wriggle about.
+They're also very durable and less likely to change shape, or go flat over time, than most feather and synthetic pillows.

 Latex has similar properties to memory foam, in that it moulds to the neck and head, but in less of a rigid way than the latter.
 Overall, latex is bouncier and softer than memory foam, which may be a pro or a con depending how much support and contouring you want from your pillow.
 Latex is also better at staying cool than memory foam.